apache/pulsar-site/docs/security-jwt.md

 The administrators create the secret key and use it to generate the client tokens.
 You can also configure this key for brokers to validate the clients.

+You can use the following command to create a secret key.
 The output file is generated in the root of your Pulsar installation directory.

 ```shell
 bin/pulsar tokens create-secret-key --output my-secret.key